 - Age requirements

-- Patrons under 14 must be accompanied by an adult.
+- Patrons under 18 will not be granted walk-ins unless they are accompanied by an adult.

-- The only exemption to the age requirements is the button maker.
+- The only exception to any age requirements is the button maker.

 - Appointments